microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 On the possibility that these hotel might be an outlier, and that maybe most of the values tally up (but some do not for some reason) we will write a short programs next to explore the values in the dataset and determine the correct usage (or non-usage) of the values.

-##### A note of caution when working with datasets with human written reviews
+> 🚨 A note of caution
+>

-Most of the time working with this dataset, you will write code that calculates something from the text, without having to read or analyse the text yourself.
+> When working with this dataset you will write code that calculates something from the text without having to read or analyse the text yourself.
 This is the essence of NLP, interpreting meaning or sentiment without having to have a human do it.
-However, it is possible you will read some of the negative reviews.
+However, it is possible that you will read some of the negative reviews.
 I would urge you not to, because you don't have to.
-However they were written by humans, hotel guests who decided to write a review.
 Some of them are silly, or irrelevant negative hotel reviews, such as  "The weather wasn't great", something beyond the control of the hotel, or indeed, anyone.
 But there is a dark side to some reviews too.
 Sometimes the negative reviews are racist, sexist, or ageist.
 This is unfortunate but to be expected in a dataset scraped off a public website.
 Some reviewers leave reviews that you would find distasteful, uncomfortable, or upsetting.
-Better to let the code measure the sentiment, than read them yourself and be upset.
+Better to let the code measure the sentiment than read them yourself and be upset.
 That said, it is a minority that write such things, but they exist all the same.

+## Exercise

-#### Loading the CSV data into a pandas DataFrame
+### Load the data

 That's enough examining the data visually, now you'll write some code and get some answers!
-This section is focused on the pandas library.
+This section uses the pandas library.
 Your very first task is to ensure you can load and read the CSV data.
-The pandas library has a fast CSV loader, and the result is placed in a *DataFrame*.
-If you've never used a DataFrame before, imagine it's a 2D structure with rows and columns.
-The CSV we are loading has over half a million rows, but only 17 columns. pandas gives you lots of powerful ways to interact with a DataFrame, including the ability to perform operations on every row.
+The pandas library has a fast CSV loader, and the result is placed in a dataframe, as in previous lessons.
+The CSV we are loading has over half a million rows, but only 17 columns.
+Pandas gives you lots of powerful ways to interact with a dataframe, including the ability to perform operations on every row.

-Learning pandas is hard but very worth while, it is a great library to be a master of.
-For this lesson, you need to understand the following items like DataFrames, Series, value_count(), apply(), groupBy(), and transform().

-There are some great guides and docs at the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/) and it's worth following the *Getting started* and *User guide*.

 From here on in this lesson, there will be code snippets and some explanations of the code and some discussion about what the results mean.
-Try to do each section in turn, and you may find the Juypter notebook useful as it contains all the sections. **TODO: clean and upload notebook too**
+Use the included _notebook.ipynb_ for your code.

 Let's start with loading the data file you be using: